-Sale of LAB001 Retail Store.
-On November 6, 2020, the Company and Kolab completed the sale of LAB001, Kolab's wholly owned retail store located in Lloydminster, Saskatchewan, to a subsidiary of Delta 9 Cannabis Inc. ("Delta 9").
+On November 6, 2020, the Company and Auxly Ottawa (formerly Kolab Project Inc.) completed the sale of LAB001, Auxly Ottawa's wholly owned retail store located in Lloydminster, Saskatchewan, to a subsidiary of Delta 9.
 The purchase price was \$875,000, subject to customary adjustments, where \$750,000 of the purchase price was satisfied through the issuance of 1,282,270 common shares in the capital stock of Delta 9 at a deemed price of \$0.5849 per common share, with the balance of the purchase price paid in cash.